OpenGenus/cosmos/guides/coding_style/c/README.md

 ## Conditionals

-If statement, else statement, for loop, while loop, and switch statements should be followed by a space.
 Inside these conditional statements if expresssion value is positive or negative then it evaluates to true but if it is true then it evaluates to false

 ```C